TheDev42/learn.dev42.co.uk/docs/index.md

 ## [Networking](./networking)

-An overview of networking topics including the OSI model, Protocol and Networking Layers
+An overview of networking topics, including the OSI model, Protocol and Networking Layers

 ## [Computers](./computers)